DynaNet: Neural Kalman Dynamical Model for Motion Estimation and Prediction: Experiments

 \subsubsection{Baselines}

-In the visual odometry experiment, we compare our DynaNet models with three representative deep learning based VO models, i.e. SfmLearner \cite{Zhou2017}, Bian et al. \cite{bian2019unsupervised} and DeepVO \cite{Wang2017}.
+In the visual odometry experiment, we compare our DynaNet models with three representative three deep learning based VO models, i.e. SfmLearner \cite{Zhou2017}, Bian et al. \cite{bian2019unsupervised} and DeepVO \cite{Wang2017}.
 DeepVO shares the same architecture as in our models including the encoder and predictor, but uses the 2-layers LSTM \cite{greff2016lstm} to estimate system latent states.
 This can be viewed as an ablation study, and we keep their dimension of hidden states (128) the same as our models for a fair comparison.
-Except learning based baselines, our model is also compared with a classical monocular VO system, i.e. VISO2 \cite{geiger2011stereoscan}.
+Except learning based baselines, our model is also compared with {two} classical monocular VO system, i.e. {ORB-SLAM \cite{Montiel2015}} and VISO2 \cite{geiger2011stereoscan}. {ORB-SLAM \cite{Montiel2015} is monocular visual SLAM algorithm based on hand-crafted features and multi-view geometry.
+Its loop closing module is disabled for a fair comparison with odometry estimation.
+VISO2 \cite{geiger2011stereoscan} is a monocular VO algorithm, and implemented as an official baseline on KITTI dataset.}

 In the visual-inertial odometry (VIO) experiment, we chose a state-of-the-art learning based VIO approach, i.e. VINet \cite{Clark2017a} as our baseline.
-VINet shares similar structure as in our models, but it uses a two-layers LSTM rather than our DynaNet module.
-The classical model-based VIO systems, e.g. mono-VINS \cite{Qin2018}, OKVIS \cite{Leutenegger2015}, are hard to operate on the KITTI raw dataset, due to the problem of loosely time-synchronization between visual and inertial sensors in this dataset.
-This supports the claim that learning-based approaches perform more robustly than hand-designed systems.
+VINet shares similar structure as in our models, but it uses a two-layers LSTM rather than our DynaNet module. {A popular classical model-based VIO system, i.e. mono-VINS \cite{Qin2018} is also adopted here as baseline.
+Mono-VINS \cite{Qin2018} is a tightly-coupled sliding window-based optimization approach for visual inertial odometry, which achieves state-of-the-art performance on several VIO datasets. }

 In the motion prediction task, we compare our models with LSTM based approaches.
-All the other modules for LSTMs including encoder and predictor, and the dimension of hidden states (128) are kept the same as in our proposed models for a fair comparison.
+All the other modules for LSTMs including encoder and predictor, and the dimension of hidden states (128) are kept the same as in our proposed models for a fair comparison. {Besides, we implemented an attention based LSTM approach to show how attention mechanism improves the motion prediction in future steps.
+As the approach is an end-to-end model that directly deals with high-dimensional raw images, at each time step the attention mechanism aggregates the features extracted from visual data or visual/inertial data, and then feeds the updated features to LSTM module.
+The rest modules are kept the same to be compared fairly.}